Born to Love logo borntolove.com VIEW CART - $ CONVERTOR - HELP! - CONTACT US - CHECKOUT

 FOR BABY:

-I've run a bit dry with my Frugal Baby Tips lately, as I've been so busy uploading my business site (1,100+ pages!) to a new server, so I thought I would share some readers' tips this week.
+I've run a bit dry with my Frugal Baby Tips lately, as I've been so busy updating my borntolove.com site (4,900+ pages!), so I thought I would share some readers' tips this week.
 Have you got any to share?
 Send them to catherine@borntolove.com and I will put them in a future column!

 I found that either mitten clips or some elastic with two suspender clips makes a great diaper clip.
 Angel tie wraps (from Born to Love) are a great savings, too.
 You don't have to buy different sizes.